Every-day Erlang: Quick and effective cache using ETS (Inaka blog)

 The Asterisk Gateway Protocol (AGI from now on) is the protocol used by the Asterisk server as its interface for telephony applications.
 AGI is just a way that allows you (as a software developer) to easily make telephony applications that asterisk will run someway along the dialplan.
 Read More »

-Making an Asterisk Manager Interface monitor using PHP, PAMI, and Ding (Inversion of control and dependency injection in your php telephony applications)
+Create VoIP applications for Asterisk using PHP, PAMI, and Ding (Inversion of control and dependency injection in your php telephony applications)

 Here, I'll write about AsterTrace (https://github.com/marcelog/AsterTrace), a simple project that will help you get started using the asterisk manager interface.
 Read More »

-Bami: A Proof of concept asterisk manager interface (AMI) client written in bash
+Bami: A Proof of concept Asterisk Manager Interface (AMI) client written in bash for the Asterisk PBX

 In this article I explained the inners of the AMI protocol, and talked about actions, events, and responses.
 As a complement of that article I wrote (just for fun) a little shell script Read More »